FlailingFog/KK-Blender-Porter-Pack/README.md

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/readme.png)

-Plugin pack for exporting and setting up Koikatsu characters in Blender.
+Plugin pack for exporting and cleaning up Koikatsu characters in Blender.

 The ```KKBP exporter for Koikatsu``` is used to export the character's mesh, armature and color data.
 The exported data is then processed by the ```KKBP importer for Blender```.
 Once characters are setup in Blender, they can be saved as FBX files for use in other programs.

-**How to use the plugin:** https://flailingfog.github.io/.
+**How to use the plugins:** https://flailingfog.github.io/.
 **The wiki:** https://flailingfog.github.io/wiki.
 **The changelog:** https://github.com/FlailingFog/KK-Blender-Shader-Pack/blob/master/Changelog.md